mohitsoniv/docker-learning/README.md

 docker run -p 8080:80 -d --name web -v /home/ubuntu/data:/usr/share/nginx/html -v /home/ubuntu/data:/var/log/nginx nginx
 ```

-Descriptive way of adding a volume or mounting a directory
+## Verbose way of adding a volume or mounting a directory

 ```
 The option --mount help to add volume in descriptive.
 Here type can be bind or volume.